Polish: Certified translation & interpreting

-The specialist translators and interpreters of the Nuremberg-based interpreting and translation agency AP Fachübersetzungen offer their customers high-quality translation and interpreting services for the Polish language.
+The specialist translators and interpreters of the Nuremberg-based interpreting and translation agency AP Fachübersetzungen offer their clients high-quality translation and interpreting services for the Polish language.
 The language experts of our translation agency practise their profession with passion and an eye for detail.
 Our qualified and experienced translators and interpreters specialize in the fields of medicine, pharmacy, law and technology.
 We are also happy to support you with certified Polish translations as your competent and reliable partner at any time.

 - With its height of 36 metres, the Christ the King Statue in Świebodzin in Poland is the largest statue of Christ in the world and exceeds the statue in Rio de Janeiro, which is 30 metres high.

 - The oldest written evidence of the Polish language dates back to the year 1136, and the oldest text written in Polish dates back to the year 1270.

 - After Finland, Poland is the country with the most lakes in Europe.

 - After Russian, Polish is the Slavic language with the second largest number of speakers.